 Can students write a thesis on a spring/fall schedule?
 Yes.
-Students should consult with the Honors Program about electing this option.
+Students should consult with the Director of Senior Programs about electing this option.

 Can students write the thesis in the third year if graduating early?
 Yes.
-Students should consult with the Honors Program about electing this option.
+Students should consult with the Director of Senior Programs about electing this option.

 Can students that aren’t in the Honors Program still write a thesis?
 Is there a minimum GPA?
 Students do not need to be members of the Honors Program to write a thesis.
 The eligibility requirement for the Honors Thesis is an overall GPA of 3.4, and a GPA of 3.5 in the major for which the student is writing for honors.